ecmwf/earthkit-data/docs/guide/xarray/dim.rst

 Alternatively to squeezing, a size-1 dimension can be also converted into a variable attribute using the ``dims_as_attrs`` option.
 This can be useful when for example dealing with single-level variables defined on different levels (e.g. ``"heightAboveGround": 2``, ``"meanSea": 0``, etc.).
-Similarly to ``squeeze=True``, it allows to avoid a problem of incompatible coordinates of a size-1 dimension,
+Similarly to ``squeeze=True``, it allows to avoid a problem of incompatible coordinates of a size-1 dimension, but in addition, it preserves the information on coordinates.

-to preserve the information on coordinates and at the same time avoid a problem of incompatibility of coordinates across variables which would otherwise prevent from creating an Xarray Dataset.

 Note that it is possible to combine this option with ``ensure_dims`` to have a size-1 dimension *preserved* and *converted* into a variable attribute.